MewPurPur/godsvg-website/src/articles/1.0-alpha9/article.md

 ---
 slugcat: 1.0-alpha9
 title: "New prerelease: GodSVG 1.0-alpha9"
 tagline: The calm before the storm!
-This prerelease makes the layout configurable, implements an update checker, and significantly improves stability.
+This prerelease makes the layout configurable, fixes the update checker, and significantly improves stability.
 author: MewPurPur
 tags: release
-date: 2025-05-19
+date: 2025-05-18
 release: 1.0-alpha9
 prerelease: true
 ---

 The 9th alpha of GodSVG has arrived!
-This prerelease makes the layout configurable, implements an update checker, and brings in a lot of small features, improvements, and bugfixes.
-The prerelease also gears us up for a big upcoming prerelease.
+This prerelease makes the layout configurable, fixes the update checker, and brings in a lot of small features, improvements, and bugfixes.
+This alpha also gears us up for a big upcoming prerelease.

 ## The layout is finally configurable!